 Keys That Cannot Be Copied

 MinuteKey cannot copy car keys or keys for schools, high-security buildings, public institutions, or other restricted properties.
 MinuteKey also cannot copy keys that are labeled as “Do Not Duplicate” or “Do Not Copy.”

 How to Operate a MinuteKey Kiosk

 To use a MinuteKey kiosk, follow these step-by-step instructions:

 - Insert the key you wish to copy in the Self-Service slot.

 - Select a key design.

-This video provides a real-life demonstration of a customer using a minuteKEY kiosk at Walmart for the first time:
+The video below provides a demonstration of a customer using a MinuteKey kiosk at Walmart for the first time:

 Other Places That Copy Keys

 If there are no Walmart stores near you or your local Walmart doesn’t have a MinuteKey kiosk, there are plenty of other places that offer key copying services.
 A few such places include Kmart, Kroger, Lowe’s, and Menards.
 Some places have self-service kiosks, while other places have trained staff and in-house key services.
 Our article features the list of more than 20 places with key copying services.